wangrp1997/gym-hil-botyard/README.md

-# gym-franka
+# gym-hil

-A gymnasium environment for Franka Emika Panda arm
+A gymnasium environment for Human in the loop (HIL) reinforcement learning.

 ## Installation